CVE-2026-33421: CWE-863: Incorrect Authorization in parse-community parse-server

 Technical Summary

-Parse Server is an open-source backend platform that supports real-time data synchronization via its LiveQuery WebSocket interface.
-In affected versions prior to 8.6.53 and between 9.0.0 and 9.6.0-alpha.42, the LiveQuery interface does not correctly enforce Class-Level Permission (CLP) pointer permissions, specifically the readUserFields and pointerFields restrictions.
-These permissions are designed to restrict access to objects based on pointer fields that reference authorized users.
-However, due to this incorrect authorization, any authenticated user can subscribe to LiveQuery events and receive updates for all objects in classes that should be protected by pointer permissions, regardless of whether the pointer fields on those objects point to the subscribing user.
-This results in a bypass of intended access controls that are otherwise enforced by the REST API, exposing potentially sensitive data in real time.
-The vulnerability is classified under CWE-863 (Incorrect Authorization) and has a CVSS 4.0 base score of 7.1, indicating high severity.
-Exploitation requires only authentication, no user interaction, and can be performed remotely over the network.
+Parse Server is an open-source backend platform that supports real-time data synchronization through its LiveQuery WebSocket interface.
+CVE-2026-33421 is an authorization bypass vulnerability classified under CWE-863 (Incorrect Authorization).
+In affected versions prior to 8.6.53 and between 9.0.0 and 9.6.0-alpha.42, the LiveQuery interface does not enforce Class-Level Permission (CLP) pointer permissions, specifically the readUserFields and pointerFields restrictions.
+These pointer permissions are designed to restrict access to objects based on pointer fields referencing specific users.
+Due to this flaw, any authenticated user can subscribe to LiveQuery events and receive updates for all objects in classes protected by pointer permissions, regardless of whether the pointer fields actually reference the subscribing user.
+This effectively bypasses the intended access control mechanisms that are correctly enforced in the REST API, leading to unauthorized disclosure of potentially sensitive data in real-time.
+The vulnerability requires the attacker to be authenticated but does not require additional user interaction, making exploitation feasible in environments where user credentials are compromised or where users have legitimate access but should not see certain data.
+The vulnerability has a CVSS 4.0 base score of 7.1, reflecting its high severity due to network exploitability, low attack complexity, no privileges required beyond authentication, and significant confidentiality impact.
 The issue was publicly disclosed on March 24, 2026, and patches are available in parse-server versions 8.6.53 and 9.6.0-alpha.42.
+No known exploits have been reported in the wild to date.

 Potential Impact